-When a pupil becomes Home Educated or moves abroad we retain the file and will alert Local Authority Children's Social Care if we have concerns.
+When a pupil becomes Home Educated or moves abroad retain records until the child reaches the age of 25.

 Information sharing and confidentiality

 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.